brianglass/anastasis/files/wednesday_matins3.md

 By your prayers, Sovereign Lady, strengthen my thought, tossed about by the tempest of wickedness and wholly sunk in indifference, and snatch it from it s falls.

-I now entreat you, O Virgin, Palace of the King, living Heaven, by your prayers prove me, who have been named a robbersÂ’ cave, to be a house for the Trinity.
+I now entreat you, O Virgin, Palace of the King, living Heaven, by your prayers prove me, who have been named a robbers’ cave, to be a house for the Trinity.

 ****